afs/afs.github.io/shacl-datasets.md

 Similarly `shx:targetGraphExcludePattern`.

-### Dataset-wide constraints
+### Dataset-level constraints

-Constraints on graphs and graph names (e.g. URI pattern)
+Constraints on graphs and graph names (e.g. URI pattern of gah names).

 These can be done by escaping to SPARQL and a global constraint but if there are some common constraints, then including a direct form would be useful.